 Picture this… it was back in August on my 22nd birthday.
 I was stuck in Manchester airport with a 4-hour delay on my flight to Jerez and had plenty of time to kill.
 So of course my solution to the delay was trying out a new spritz in the airport bar.
-It was my birthday after all!
-Flash forward two months and I’m finally getting around to sharing the cocktail recipe with you.
-I haven’t shared a cocktail recipe, or any recipe for that matter, in such a long time.
-But I thought I’d try something new-ish and bring drink recipes back into my blogging repertoire.
-Here’s my take on a St Germain Spritz.
+The drink was just so good that it’d be a crime not to sure it with you.
+So here’s how to make a St Germain Spritz.
+This post may contain affiliate links.

 Double shot gin (my go-to for cocktails is Bombay Sapphire)